|GPS:||41.739, -74.218 Google Map · Climbing Area Map|

 |Shared By:||Taino Grosjean on Dec 13, 2006|

 Some of the routes at Peterskill have bolt anchors (Bunk Arete, Reach Around/Crack-a-lack, Captain's Log/Kling-On/Hanky/TP, The Scrotem Pole, Floops/Oops, Yellow Wallpaper and Psycho Cracks, Chalkboard wall, Skink, Fickle Fingers, Golden Dreams).
 Other than these, you'll have to build gear anchors.
-Also, since most of the trees closest to the cliff edge are Pitch Pines, it's important to bring along enough static line/webbing to reach back to the allowable trees.
 The anchor bolts exist due to the efforts of some of the guide services; they're the ONLY ones allowed to put in anchor bolts.
 Please do not add any without proper authorization.

 The nicest thing about Peterskill--aside from the Gunks-quality rock and ease of access--is the fact that Minnewaska Preserve limits the number of climbers allow on-site per day.
 This tends to prevent the crowds you'll see at the Gunks.
 But get there early, or risk being turned away.